openela/openela.org/content/join.md

 Absolutely everyone is welcome to join!

-From Enterprise Linux downstream derivatives, to organizations that depend on Enterprise Linux, to vendors, and indivduals who just love being part of something amazing, YOU ARE INVITED!
+From Enterprise Linux downstream derivatives, to organizations that depend on Enterprise Linux, to vendors, and individuals who just love being part of something amazing, YOU ARE INVITED!

 ## How to Join: